 The 5G system shall support centralized automation and management of the network in order to reduce local management tasks.

-The 5G system shall support a mechanism to reduce data transfer rate at the cell edge for very large coverage area (e.g., 100 kbps for more than 100 km cell coverage, 1 Mbs for 100 km cell coverage).
+The 5G system shall support a mechanism to reduce data transfer rate at the cell edge for very large coverage area (e.g., 100 kbps for more than 100 km cell coverage, 1 Mbps for 100 km cell coverage).

 The 5G system shall be able to give priority to services (e.g., e-Health) when resources are limited.